SciLor/Hyperion_LED-Controller/README.md

 # Hyperion LED Controller for ESP8266/ESP32

 This code allows you to use a ESP8266/ESP32 with a fitting led strip as extension for [hyperion](https://github.com/hyperion-project) (ambilight clone).
 You need to configure hyperion to stream the leds as UDP to the esp.

 English Tutorial: https://hyperion-project.org/threads/tutorial-wireless-led-extension-with-esp8266-esp32-for-hyperion.3004/

 French Tutorial: https://ambimod.jimdo.com/2017/01/12/tuto-faire-de-l-ambilight-sans-fil-avec-un-esp8266-nodemcu-et-la-biblioth%C3%A8que-fastled/

 German Tutorial: https://forum-raspberrypi.de/forum/thread/25242-tutorial-esp8266-nodemcu-addon-wifi-led-controller-udp/

+It will also work with enigmalight.

 Tested with following following libraries (other versions may work):
 ## IDE